rawmnr/ollama-custom-gguf/README.md

 - **Model Creation Issues:**
   Ensure that for every `Modelfile.<model_name>` in `/models/modelfiles`, there is a corresponding `<model_name>.gguf` file in `/models/ggufs`.
 The entrypoint script will exit with an error if a GGUF file is missing.

-- **Deletion Warning:**
-  Since the `ggufs` directory is mounted as read-write, deleting a GGUF file from the container will remove it from your Windows host.
-If you wish to preserve the original files, consider copying them to a temporary directory within the container before deletion.

 ## Summary

 This setup provides a modular and efficient method to load GGUF models into the Ollama container:
 - **Modelfiles** drive the model creation process.
-- **GGUF files** provide the heavy model data and are deleted post-creation to save space.
+- **GGUF files** provide the heavy model data and are preserved after model creation.
 - The Ollama server starts to handle inference requests once all models are processed.

 Enjoy using your custom Ollama container for fast model inference!